Respiratory viruses & indoor HVAC systems

 Can HVAC systems help prevent transmission of COVID-19?

-Camfil new zealand can help
+Camfil New Zealand can help

 Camfil have a comprehensive range of high-efficiency air filters in stock, ready to fulfill your HVAC filtration needs.
 We also offer air cleaners and air purifiers for a variety of applications.
 Please contact us for assistance with selecting the most suitable air filters for your existing HVAC system and for expert advise based on your specific requirements.